Gravitational-wave imprints of compact and galactic-scale environments in extreme-mass-ratio binaries: Introduction

 Even so, the bulk of EMRI analyses treat these systems in vacuum, or with Newtonian potentials that approximate matter and dynamical friction.
 Only recently an exact general-relativistic solution of the Einstein field equations has been obtained \cite{Cardoso:2021wlq}, that describes a BH immersed into a dark matter halo of the Hernquist type \cite{Hernquist:1990be}, and was further extended to different dark matter profiles \cite{Konoplya:2021ube,Stuchlik:2021gwg,Jusufi:2022jxu,Konoplya:2022hbl}.
-The GW axial and polar fluxes have been recently investigated in a generalized setup \cite{Cardoso:2022whc} and strongly support the need for astrophysical environments to be taken into consideration in EMRI waveform modeling.
+The axial and polar GW fluxes have been recently investigated in a generalized setup \cite{Cardoso:2022whc}, for circular equatorial EMRIs, and strongly support the need for astrophysical environments to be taken into consideration in EMRI waveform modeling.

-In this study, we investigate the orbital phase space of geodesics in galactic-scale and compact BH environments, as well as the emitted GW radiation.
-We find that geodesics are integrable irregardless of the halo's compactness and that bound orbits occupy a larger volume in phase space with respect to Schwarzschild geodesics.
-This translates to a redshift in the GW frequencies and a subsequent phenomenological imprint when the environment is very compact, where the trajectories can experience a retrograde-to-prograde precession transition.
-We study the geodesic evolution both in the orbital level and assess the effect of astrophysical and compact environments during inspiral GW frequency progression under the assumption of adiabatic evolution through a successive geodesics scheme.
+In this study, we investigate the orbital phase space of generic, non-circular and precessing geodesics in galactic-scale and compact dark matter environments, as well as their emitted GW radiation, without restricting the orbit onto the equatorial plane.
+We find that geodesics are integrable irregardless of the halo's compactness and that bound orbits occupy a larger volume in phase space with respect to Schwarzschild geodesics when the secondary's properties remain fixed.
+We further find that the characteristics of the halos considered impose significant changes in phase space and lead to orbits with longer revolution period, due to dynamical friction, that possess larger orbital frequency ratios as the halo compactness increases.
+This translates to a significant decrease in the match between vacuum Schwarzschild and non-vacuum GWs from such asymmetric binaries, even when the compactness is of order $10^{-6}$ and can represent a galactic-scale environment, as well as a redshift in their respective GW frequencies.

+Taking the compactness of the halo at a large limit, where the solution still does not violate any energy conditions or exhibits external singularities, we find a clear phenomenological imprint, where the trajectories can experience a retrograde-to-prograde precession transition and the GW frequencies slowly convert from triplets to single Fourier peaks and back as the secondary crosses a critical radial position.
+This phenomenon only occurs when the dark matter halo is compact and massive enough; in such case the dark matter pull can antagonize the general-relativistic effects of the primary.
+Our analysis provides results both in the orbital and waveform level, and assesses potential effects of astrophysical and compact environments during an inspiral's progression under the assumption of adiabatic evolution through a successive geodesic scheme.
 In what follows we utilize geometrized units so that $G=c=1$.